baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 All threads of a process are mapped onto a single kernel-level threads.
 There is a user-level thread management library to manage threads in this process.

 Pros:
-* Total portable, independent to OS;
+* Totally portable, independent to OS;
 * Fewer user-kernel switch.

 Cons: